yp1plus/yp1plus/README.md

 ### I'm a 3rd year Computer Science student at University of São Paulo (USP) in Brazil

-- 🔭 I’m currently working on personal projects of startup
+- 🔭 I’m currently working on my startup Pop Cred
-- 🌱 I’m currently learning about Advanced Sorting Algorithms and Mobile Apps
+- 🌱 I’m currently practicing for Technical Interviews
 - 🎯 I’m looking for challenging job experiences
 - 📫 How to reach me: yurepablo9@gmail.com
 - ⚡ Fun fact: My first big project it was a school grade simulator in Pascal, the first programming language I've learned.